sideshowcoder/canned/index.md

 will serve the relative folder via port 5000

+If you need canned to respond with some delay, pass delay in ms to `response_delay` arg

+    $ canned --response_delay=1000 ./my/reponses/

 If you want canned to iterate through all accepted content types in the `Accept` header, use

     $ canned --relaxed_accept=true ./my/reponses/